DKW: Motorcycles

 The motorcycle branch produced famous models such as the RT 125 pre- and post-World War II, and after the war with production at the original factory in GDR becoming MZ it made 175, 250 and 350 (cc) models.
-As war reparations, the design drawings of the RT125 were given to Harley-Davidson in the US and BSA in the UK.
+As war reparations, the design drawings of the RT 125 were given to Harley-Davidson in the US and BSA in the UK.
 The Harley-Davidson version was known loosely as the Hummer (Hummer is really just a few specific years, but generally people call the Harley lightweights Hummers), while BSA used them for the Bantam.
 IFA and later MZ models continued in production until the 1990s, when economics brought production of the two stroke to an end.
 Other manufacturers copied the DKW design, officially or otherwise.
-This can be seen in the similarity of many small two-stroke motorcycles from the 1950s, including from Yamaha, Voskhod, Maserati, and Polish WSK.
+This can be seen in the similarity of many small two-stroke motorcycles from the 1950s, including from Yamaha, Voskhod, Maserati and Polish WSK.